pivotal/docs-platform-automation/docs/concepts/variables.md

 {% include "./variables-interpolate-flowchart-mixed.mmd" %}

-## Using variables in the Platform Automation Tasks
+## Using variables in the Platform Automation Toolkit Tasks

-Some Platform Automation tasks have an optional vars input.
+Some Platform Automation Toolkit tasks have an optional vars input.
 Using the flow described above, these files can be plugged in to the tasks.

 We provide a [Test Task](../tasks.md#test-interpolate)